 About this artwork

-On the reverse of the coin, Lysimachus exerts his own royal autonomy by naming himself “king.”
-The goddesses Athena and Nike (Greek for “victory”) crown his name with laurels, which symbolized victory or honor.
-The lion on the shield at Athena’s side references Lysimachus’s famous exploit of killing a lion with his bare hands and reinforces his association with Alexander, who used the skin of the Nemean lion as a symbol of power and courage.
+Lysimachus (reigned 323–281 BCE), the general who succeeded Alexander as the ruler of Thrace, used the young ruler’s portrait on the front of this coin.
+However, on the back Lysimachus named himself “king” and pictured the goddesses Athena and Nike (Victory) crowning his name with laurels, which symbolized victory or honor.
+He also placed his personal badge—a lion’s fore-parts—under Athena’s hand.
+The badge referred to Lysimachus’s famous exploit of killing a lion with his bare hands, and reinforced his association with Alexander, who used the skin of the Nemean lion as one of his symbols of power and courage.

 - Ancient Greek